WokLibCodeClub/SpaceRace/step03-add_collisions/readme.md

-# Detecting when an asteroid hits the rocket
+# Step 3 - Detecting when an asteroid hits the rocket

 At the moment, you should have a rocket, which you can move up and down, and some asteroids flying across the screen.
 However, the asteroids can go straight over the rocket.
 Let's add in some code to detect an asteroid colliding with the rocket.